blocknomic-technologies/open-trading-platform-API/README.md

-# Open Trading Platform - UI
+# Open Trading Platform - API
 Open Trading Platform is a Unified web application; meta trading platform for cryptocurrency Traders and Developers to run on your browser.
 It allows you to trade across 5 cryptocurrency exchanges for now:

   - Bitfinex (Spot trading)